G-Chist/G-Chist/README.md

 **I’m currently studying Computer Science & Robotics Engineering at [WPI](https://www.wpi.edu/) (Class of 2027)**

+**Interested in engineering, machine learning, optimization problems, and procedural generation!**

 **Planning to pursue a Master’s Degree in Robotics Engineering**

 **Looking for a computer science / robotics - related internship or co-op!**